rust-lang/book/second-edition/src/ch13-03-improving-our-io-project.md

 well.

 The next logical question is which style you should choose in your own code and
-why: the original implementation in Listing 13-28 or the version using iterators in Listing 13-29.
+why: the original implementation in [Listing 13-28][Listing-13-28] or the version using iterators in [Listing 13-29][Listing-13-29].
 Most Rust programmers prefer to use the iterator style.
 It’s a bit tougher to get the hang of at first, but once you get a feel for the various iterator adaptors and what they do, iterators can be easier to understand.
 Instead of fiddling with the various bits of looping and building